 BRUCE BACHETTO | Traffic | CONTACT

-Local police have warned they will be targeting drivers listening to trance this Easter weekend.
+Local police have warned they will be targeting drivers listening to trance this New Years Eve break.

 The ban, which specifically aims to prevent people from listening to Darude’s Sandstorm while driving, will run until Tuesday – after a spade of incidents involving the popular 90’s tune.

 Shoalhaven man, Nathan Wells had a brush with death earlier this year while blasting the song on a road trip with friends.

 “It’s just such a banger” said the 39 year old grocery store worker.

 “I completely lost control during that first drop.
 It felt like I was on pingers at 2003-era warehouse party in the ‘Gong,”